Saigut/vps-scripts/README.md

     And then a git bare repository will be generated at path `/opt/docker/git-repo/vps-files` (In fact is the `.git` subdirectory).

 2. Push the pre-prepared `vps-files` git repository to vps
     Push your `vps-files` git repository to `/opt/docker/git-repo/vps-files` of the vps.
-(The structure of `vps-files` repository refer to: "").
+(The structure of `vps-files` repository refer to: [Structure of git repository vps-files](#structure-of-git-repository-vps-files)).

 3. Execute personal script and start docker containers.
     Execute `git_repo.py` on your vps: